 Identify your business's weak points to make it more successful

-A gap analysis is used to identify the differences between where a business is now and where it wishes to be in future.
-It's a process that should be carried out regularly to make sure everyone is working towards the business goals and the company remains to be growing in line with projections.
+A gap analysis is used to identify the differences between where a business is now and where it wants to be in future.
+It's a process that should be carried out regularly to make sure everyone is working towards the business goals and that the company continues to grow in line with projections.

 It will also help you understand what those resources (whether money, equipment or people) will need to do in order to hit objectives and obstacles you're likely to come up against along the way.
 This could be changing market conditions (such as Brexit), legislation changes (such as GDPR) and any other factors that could disrupt business progress.

 This detailed guide to gap analysis will explain to you in easy steps how to create a gap analysis and why you should regularly perform a gap analysis to ensure your business doesn't fall behind.

 If you want to give a gap analysis a go, you can start by identifying your business objectives.
 Although you've probably identified these as part of your wider business strategy, you need to re-visit them, making sure they're achievable, credible and as clear as they can possibly be so everyone in your organisation can understand them.

 The easiest way to develop a gap analysis is to start with a clean piece of paper and divide it into two columns.
 On one side, jot down the improvements you want to your business and on the right, imagine where you want those parts of your business to be in the future.
 For example, if you currently don't have the resource to develop certain areas of your business, list down alongside what resources you will have a year, five years or an alternative time period alongside.

 If you are performing a gap analysis for your entire organisation, it's a good idea to create one document for each division or department so it's not so overwhelming and each management team can have a copy specific to their area.